DanielSiepmann/website/source/Posts/2016/09/typo3-language-menu-via-language-file.rst

 Credits
 -------

-This solution was "invented" by `Justus Moroni`_ and myself during one project, as we thought that option split and adjusting the settings for each site is not the best way.
+This solution was "invented" by :twitteruser:`Justus Moroni <Leonmrni>` and myself during one project, as we thought that option split and adjusting the settings for each site is not the best way.
+Also we were just to lazy, you know programmer?, to adjust the configuration for each multisite.

 Further reading
 ---------------

-Here is jut one example how it's done through option split: https://typo3.org/documentation/snippets/sd/64/
+Here is just one example how it's done through option split: https://typo3.org/documentation/snippets/sd/64/

 And further resources to TYPO3 documentation which are used in this example: